-The Mixer Configuration Panel sets the size and configuration of the mixer. he mixer can have 16, 32, or 64channels, with 8 stereo groups, 16 stereo aux channels, an L/R/C/M main buss, and an 8-channel stereo matrix (depending on the selected configuration).
-The maximum mixer size is license dependent.
+The Mixer Configuration section sets the size of the mixer.
+The mixer can have 16, 32, or 64 channels, with 8 stereo groups, 16 stereo aux channels, an L/R/C/M main buss, and an 8-channel stereo matrix (depending on the selected configuration).
+The maximum mixer size is license-dependent.

 Refer to Appendix A of this manual for details concerning mixer licenses and configurations.

 Mixer size is normally established when a session is created, but you can change the mixer configuration of an existing session.
 Please note that if you reduce the number of channels in a session, the parameters in channels that are no longer part of the session will be discarded.
 Save a session under a revised name before you reduce its size.
 Mixer Layers without any channels are unavailable and their buttons are grayed out.

 The Mixing Engine Performance panel sets the mixer's internal processing priority, which affects DSP performance.
-This is demonstrated on the next page.

 In the Latency Optimized mode, a processing cycle must include all signal processing paths, so there is no internal routing latency.
 However, processing in this mode can be less DSP efficient with certain plugin processors.

 In the DSP Optimized mode, processing can spread across several buffer cycles, regardless of signal path position.
 This parallel processing provides greater DSP efficiency, with increased latency on certain signal paths.